ellipsis-drive/ellipsis-drive-powerbi-visual/README.md

 ![Import Result](assets/instructions/import_result.png)

 ## Creating a bookmark
-Next, go to the Ellipsis Drive view that you want to use in your Power BI report.
+Go to the Ellipsis Drive viewer and creat the map you wisht to display in your dashboard.
+You can do so by opening the viewer and adding all relevant layers.
+You can also update the viewport and layer styling if required.
 For this example I am using the [world map](https://app.ellipsis-drive.com/view?pathId=92b55e70-3b4d-413b-991d-d0ae7f736b78&state=a301ce01-07e7-4458-8fc6-e1c80d0dc7fb).
-To create a bookmark, select on "Save As" under the "Share" dropdown menu.
-Make sure to use either the 'presentation mode' type or 'custom' type where you check the 'hideNavbar' option.
+If your are satisfied with your map, create a bookmark.
+You can do so by going to the "Share" dropdown menu on the top right and clicking 'Save as bookmark'.
+While creating the bookmark you can choose to either use the 'presentation mode' type or 'custom' type where you can choose to hide certain elements of the viewer to clean up the map (for example hiding the navigation controls or the side pane).

 ![Create Bookmark](assets/instructions/bookmark_saveas.png)